Hello there, I'm Kai Yin!

 Oct 2021 → Oct 2022 (1y)

-• Designed motion-forecasting networks and automated 3D point-cloud pipelines for L4/L5 autonomous driving projects.
+• Built motion-forecasting networks and 3D point-cloud pipelines for Taiwan's autonomous vehicle ecosystem

 4. Software Engineer Intern @ GallopWave